A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Discussion

-\paragraph{Encapsulating vs. quantifying} A common misconception pertains that modeling a specific uncertainty also implies that the predicted output represents that same uncertainty.
+\paragraph{Modeling vs. quantifying} A common misconception pertains that modeling a specific uncertainty also implies that the predicted output distribution represents that same uncertainty.
 This undermines the entropy decomposition in Equation~(\ref{eq:uncdec}) distinguishing between encapsulating, i.e. targeting an intended uncertainty type, versus quantifying, i.e. measuring the modeled uncertainty in isolation.
 For example, the estimation of mutual information is required to express the epistemic uncertainty in isolation.
 Nonetheless it is common for papers to quantify the uncertainty by inspecting the output distribution subject through repetitive sampling from the parameters densities, thereby approximating the predictive entropy encapsulating both uncertainties~\citep{camarasa2021quantitative, Seebck2019ExploitingEU, roshanzamir2023inter, Roy2018BayesianQM, rumberger2020probabilistic, hoebel2022know, Seebck2019ExploitingEU, wundram2024leveraging, bartoli_probabilistic_2020, Sedai2018JointSA}.
-At the very most, the output correlates with an increase in epistemic uncertainty.
-However, given the entanglement of both uncertainties, part of the predictive variance can be accredited to noise in the data.
-This similarly holds for literature emphasizing aleatoric uncertainty when estimating the predictive variance~\cite{zhang_pixelseg_2022,monteiro_stochastic_2020, TMI, gao2022modeling}.
-However, epistemic uncertainty is often assumed to be explained away or assumed to be comparatively negligible with large datasets.
-Finally, we have found it to be common to interchangeably use the total and model uncertainty, especially in the context of Monte Carlo Dropout methods~\cite{kendall_bayesian_2016, roy2018inherent, devries2018leveraging, mehrtash_confidence_2020, burmeister2022less, iwamoto2021improving}.
-To prevent confusion in already established terminology, the term \emph{model uncertainty} should be exclusively used for the induced ambiguity due to limited model complexity, rather than to denote general or the entire epistemic uncertainty.
+This similarly holds for literature emphasizing aleatoric uncertainty when estimating the predictive variance~\citep{zhang_pixelseg_2022,monteiro_stochastic_2020, TMI, gao2022modeling}.
+Since predictive variance can encompass both uncertainties, a crucial distinction must be made.
+Targeting a specific uncertainty for a task through either parameter or feature modeling is different from truly quantifying a type in isolation, which may require separate validation.